shamansim/shamansim/README.md

 My name is Simon.
 I'm a biologist 🧑‍🔬 studying the brain 🧠.
 I studied in France (Lyon) 🇫🇷, Japan (Yokohama) 🇯🇵 and now Germany (Munich) 🇩🇪, where I conduct my PhD.

-I do single-cell 🧬 data analysis, so I primarily use R, Bash and occasionally some Python.
+I do single-cell 🧬 data analysis, so I primarily use R, Bash.
 When I'm not working, I spend time with my cats 😻 and I like to think about my work- and personal-life organisation, the meaning of life 🤔 and how everything can meet somewhere.

 Cheers!